 Healthy eating and physical activity habits are key to your child's well-being.
-Eating too much and exercising too little can lead to excess weight and related health problems that can follow children into their adult years.
+Eating too much and exercising too little can lead to childhood obesity resulting in excess weight and related health problems that can follow children into their adult years.
 You can take an active role in helping your child— and your whole family— develop healthy eating and physical activity habits that can last for a lifetime.
 Cleveland Clinic and Cleveland Clinic Children’s have resources available to parents and kids to keep them healthy, including specialists, community and school based programs, and information to help you make healthy choices at meal time.

 For more information, or to schedule an appointment with the BeWell Kids Clinic team, please call 216.636.5485.